-The Y8 Mandarin Chinese course is designed to help pupils understand more about the Chinese language.
-Pupils will not only develop their linguistic competence in writing, reading, speaking, listening and translation, but also their study skills and general grammatical awareness in working towards GCSE Chinese Foundation level.
-Pupils will be able to express their ideas, thoughts and demonstrate their ability and ambition to communicate with native Chinese speakers.
-At the end of Year 8, pupils will obtain Grades 3 in GCSE Chinese.
+Y8 Mandarin Chinese course is designed to help pupils to understand more about the Chinese language and culture.
+Pupils will not only develop their linguistic competence in writing, reading, speaking, listening and translation, but also develop their independent learning skills.
+Through the study, pupils will be able to demonstrate their ambitions and ability to communicate with native Chinese speakers.
+They are working towards GCSE Chinese Foundation level.
+At the end of Year 8, pupils will obtain GCSE Chinese Grades 3.

-Y8 Chinese class pupils will have five lessons every two weeks on the curriculum timetable, including cultural activities.
+Y8 Chinese class pupils will have five lessons in every two weeks on the curriculum timetable, including cultural activities.
 They can continue to develop their Chinese language skills in Year 9 and further up to GCSE and A level.

-Chinese language skills will make our pupils more attractive to their future employers in the 21st century.
+We believe the Chinese language skills will make our pupils more attractive to their future employers.

-Content to be studied Method of assessment Autumn 1 Text book - Jinbu 1 Weekly dictation exercise Unit 2 Family and home Research and presentation Talking about pets Unit test: Four skills Dates and Months Talking about birthday Family life in China Autumn 2 Unit 3 Hobbies Weekly dictation exercise Talking about extra-curriculum activities Research and presentation Expressing interests and opinions Progress evaluation Talking about sports Interviewing pupils Dates of the week Individual target setting Young people's hobbies in China Unit test: Four skills Spring 1 Unit 4 My school Weekly dictation exercise Talking about school subjects Research and presentation Telling the time Progress evaluation Talking about the school timetable Talking about my class Chinese Ne ew Year celebration - various cultural activities Spring 2 Unit 4 My school (continued) Weekly dictation exercise Learning about schools in China Unit test: Four skills Unit 5 Food and drink Progress evaluation Interviewing Talking about food and drink pupils Express opinions on food Individual target setting Group project: healthy eating Summer 1 Unit 5 Food and drink (continued) Weekly dictation exercise Talking about mealtimes Individual target setting Ordering food at a restaurant Research and presentation Culture: Chinese food and eating customs School exam: Four skills Revision pe eriod for the school exam Summer 2 Textbook - Jinbu 2 Research and presentation Unit 1 Holidays Weekly dictation exercise Weather and seasons Progress evaluation Around the world Individual target setting My holidays Interviewing pupils
+Content to be studied Method of assessment Autumn 1 Text book - Jinbu 1 Unit 2 Family and home Talking about pets Dates and Months Talking about birthday Family life in China Weekly dictation exercise Research and presentation Unit test: Four skills Autumn 2 Unit 3 Hobbies Talking about extra-curriculum activities Expressing interests and opinions Talking about sports Dates of the week Young people's hobbies in China Weekly dictation exercise Research and presentation Progress evaluation Interviewing pupils Individual target setting Unit test: Four skills Spring 1 Unit 4 My school Talking about school subjects Telling the time Talking about the school timetable Talking about my class Learning about schools in China Chinese New Year celebration - various cultural activities Weekly dictation exercise Research and presentation Progress evaluation Spring 2 Unit 5 Food and drink Talking about food and drink Express opinions on food Talking about daily meals Weekly dictation exercise Unit test: Four skills Progress evaluation Interviewing pupils Individual target setting Group project: healthy eating Summer 1 Unit 5 Food and drink (continued) Ordering food at a restaurant Culture: Chinese food and eating customs Revision period for the school exam Weekly dictation exercise Individual target setting Research and presentation School exam: Four skills

+Summer 2 Textbook - Jinbu 2 Research and presentation

+Unit 1 Holidays Weekly dictation exercise

+Weather and seasons Progress evaluation

+Around the world Individual target setting

+My holidays Interviewing pupils

+Talking about different means of transport

+Visit China

 Vocabulary is crucial in learning Chinese language.
 It will be continually assessed on a regular basis in Year 8.
-Pupils' progress on the four skill areas will be assessed at the end of each topic/unit.
+Pupils' progress on the four skill areas will be assessed at the end of each unit.
 Pupils will receive either verbal or written feedback from the teacher and peers regarding their performance in learning.
-Pupils will be required to analyse their own learning and set up their individual targets at the end of each term.
+Pupils will be required to analyze their own learning and set up their individual targets at the end of each term.